Ultimate Walt Disney World Planning Guide (2024 & 2025)

 • View your tickets and reservations

-• Purchase priority access to certain attractions through the Genie+ and Lightning Lane service
+• Purchase priority access to certain attractions through the Lightning Lane service

 • Enter a virtual queue for highly-demanded attractions, when available